 This subclause specifies options for the restoreObject clause.
-These parameters override the parameters with the same name at the ${\tt RESTORE}$ command level.
+These parameters override the parameters with the same name at the RESTORE command level.

 Syntax Element Description CHANNEL channel_id Specifies the case-sensitive name of a channel to use for this restore operation.
 If you do not specify a channel, then RESTORE uses any available channel allocated with the correct device type.

-Syntax Element Description FROM AUTOBACKUP Restores a control file autobackup (see Example 3-21 on page 3-50).
+FROM AUTOBACKUP Restores a control file autobackup (see Example 3-24 on page 3-59).
 This option is only valid on the RESTORE CONTROLFILE and RESTORE SPFILE commands.
 When restoring either type of file in NOCATALOG mode, the FROM AUTOBACKUP clause is required.
 RMAN begins the search on the current day or on the day specified with the SET UNTIL.
 On the first day searched, the search begins with sequence number 256 (or the sequence number specified by MAXSEQ, if provided) and counts back to sequence 0.
 If no autobackup is found in the current or SET UNTIL day, then RMAN checks preceding days, starting with sequence 256 and counting back to 0.
-The search continues up to MAXDAYS days (default of 7, maximum of 366) prior to the current or SET UNTIL day.
+The search continues up to MAXDAYS days (default of 7, maximum of 366) before the current or SET UNTIL day.
 If no autobackup is found within MAXDAYS days, then RMAN signals an error and the command stops.
-See Also: Table 3-9 for restrictions and usage notes. autoBackupOptList Specifies parameters that control the search for a control file autobackup. 'media_handle' Specifies the name of the control file copy or backup piece containing a control file.
+See Also: Table 3-9 for restrictions and usage notes.

+Syntax Element Description autoBackupOptList Specifies parameters that control the search for a control file autobackup. 'media_handle' Specifies the name of the control file copy or backup piece containing a control file.
 The media_handle can be any backup piece that contains a backup of a control file: the control file backup does not need to be an autobackup.
 See Also: Table 3-9 for restrictions and usage notes.
+FROM SERVICE service_name Restores data files or control files using backups transferred, over the network, from the remote database. service_name specifies the service name of the remote database.
 FROM TAG tag_name Overrides the default selection of the most recent backups or file copy available.
 The tag restricts the automatic selection to backup sets or file copies created with the specified tag.
 If multiple backup sets or copies have a matching tag, then RMAN selects the most recent one.
 Tag names are not case sensitive.
-See Also: BACKUP on page 2-19 for a description of how a tag can be applied to an individual copy of a duplexed backup set, and for a description of the default file name format for tags.
+See Also: BACKUP on page 2-18 for a description of how a tag can be applied to an individual copy of a duplexed backup set, and for a description of the default file name format for tags.